ghobson2013/txhighway/tasks.md

 ===

 - [ ] Fix Lambos - Donations to BCH
+- [ ] Adjust distance off screen where vehicles are loaded (trucks just 'appear' and don't roll in from the side)
 - [ ] JS bug - Animation pauses when window looses focus.
 Destroy vehicles to prevent pile up on focus.
 - [ ] Prevent BCH vehicle collisions (if BCH tx come close to and RNG puts them in same lane - allows for more tx)
 - [ ] Setup popup for when blocks are found "xx BCH/BTC transactions have confirmed arrival"